pwgbots/linny-r/README.md

 ### Installing Linny-R
 It is advisable to install Linny-R in a directory on your computer, not in a cloud.
-In this installation guide, the path to this directory is denoted by `PATH`, but on a Windows machine it will be something like `C:\Users\xyz\Documents\Linny-R`, and on a macOS machine probably `/Users/xyz/Linny-R`.
+In this installation guide, the path to this directory is denoted by `WORKING_DIRECTORY`, but on a Windows machine you may choose something like `C:\Users\xyz\Documents\Linny-R`, and on a macOS machine probably `/Users/xyz/Linny-R`.

 To install Linny-R in this directory, type at the command line prompt:

-``npm install --prefix PATH linny-r``
+``npm install --prefix WORKING_DIRECTORY linny-r``

-The Linny-R directory should now contain a new sub-directory `node_modules`, and two JSON files `package.json` and `package-lock.json` that should **not** be removed, or you will have to re-install Linny-R.
+WORKING_DIRECTORY should now contain a new sub-directory `node_modules`, and two JSON files `package.json` and `package-lock.json` that should **not** be removed, or you will have to re-install Linny-R.

+After installation has been completed, `WORKING_DIRECTORY` will also have a sub-directory `user` and a script file to facilitate (single click) launch: on a macOS machine the shell script `linny-r.command`, on a Windows machine the batch script `linny-r.bat`.

-When configuring Linny-R for a network environment where individual users each have their personal work space (e.g., a virtual drive U:), you can instruct Linny-R to create the `user` directory in this work space by adding the argument `workspace=[path]` to the `node` command.
+When configuring Linny-R for a network environment where individual users each have their personal work space (e.g., a virtual drive U:), you can instruct Linny-R to create the `user` directory in this work space by adding the argument `workspace=[path]` to the `node` command that you use to start the Linny-R server.

+The `node_modules` directory should contain two sub-directories: `@xmldom` and `linny-r`.
-The directory should contain this file `README.md`, the files `server.js` and `console.js` that will be run by Node.js, and the sub-directory `static`.
+The `linny-r` directory should contain this file `README.md`, the files `server.js` and `console.js` that will be run by Node.js, and the sub-directory `static`.
-After installation has been completed, it will have two more subdirectories `user` and `node_modules`, and a script file to facilitate (single click) launch: on a macOS machine the shell script `linny-r.command`, on a Windows machine the batch script `linny-r.bat`.

 The `static` directory should contain three HTML files: